-- (6) Special circumstances, which are relevant for the greater flexibility in the application of the EDP introduced with the 2005 reform of the Stability and Growth Pact, are deemed to exist in the case of Belgium.
+(7) Special circumstances, which are relevant for the greater flexibility in the application of the EDP introduced with the 2005 reform of the Stability and Growth Pact, are deemed to exist in the case of Belgium.
 In particular, the global financial crisis affected the Belgian economy significantly, mainly as a result of the collapse of world trade and the impact of the problems in the financial sector on domestic demand through confidence and wealth effects as well as a tightening of lending conditions.
-Starting in the last quarter of 2008, Belgium recorded three quarters of negative q-o-q GDP growth.
-According to the Commission services' 2009 autumn forecast, economic activity is expected to contract by 2.9% in 2009 and growth is foreseen to remain subdued in 2010.
-The crisis impacted the 2009 deficit through the functioning of the automatic stabilisers (around 3% of GDP) and expansionary measures (1% of GDP), including in the stimulus measures taken by the Belgium authorities in line with the EERP (1⁄2% of GDP).
-The existence of special circumstances authorises the Council to allow the correction of the excessive deficit in a medium-term framework. - (7) The Commission services' autumn 2009 forecast projects the government deficit to deteriorate by almost 5 percentage points in 2009, to 5.9% of GDP.
-Taking into account those fiscal measures that have so far been sufficiently specified, the deficit would stabilise at 5.8% of GDP in 2010 and 2011.
-This assumption takes into account that the budgetary impact of the stimulus measures adopted at the end of 2008 in response to the EERP remains at 1⁄2% of GDP in 2010, reflecting that the package includes permanent measures, and that the amount of sufficiently specified consolidation measures is 3⁄4% of GDP for 2010 and 1⁄4% of GDP for 2011 at the current stage2.
-The September 2009 complement to the April 2009 update of the stability programme, covering the period 2008-2012, refers to the objective to return to below the 3% of GDP threshold in 2013. - (8) Considering the special circumstances and the EERP framework, an average annual structural budgetary adjustment is recommended.
-The required adjustment should take into account the fiscal room for manoeuvre which is assessed on the basis of all factors relevant for achieving the fiscal policy objectives, starting with the level of the general government deficit and gross debt as well as other indicators, such as the current account position, the level of contingent liabilities of the financial sector, interest payments, risk premia and the expected change in age-related expenditure in the medium term.
-In calculating the average annual adjustment, the 2011 deficit in the Commission services' autumn 2009 forecast is taken as the starting point.
-The total structural adjustment needed to reach the nominal deficit target of 3% by the deadline is then calculated by assuming a gradual closure of the output gap by 2015. - (9) Against this background, it is appropriate to consider the correction of the excessive deficit in a medium-term framework with a deadline for correction of 2012.
-In particular, in view of the high level of debt, interest payment and the contingent liabilities following the operations to stabilise the financial sector, a credible and sustainable adjustment path would require the Belgian authorities to implement deficit-reducing measures in 2010 as planned in the draft 2010 budget, and strengthen the planned adjustment in 2011 and 2012.
-In order to bring the deficit below the reference value by 2012, Belgium should ensure an average annual structural budgetary adjustment of 34% of GDP over the period 2010-2012, which should also contribute to bringing the government gross debt ratio back on a declining path that approaches the reference value at a satisfactory pace by restoring an adequate level of the primary surplus.
-Moreover, the Belgian authorities should specify the measures that are necessary to achieve the correction of the excessive deficit by 2012, cyclical conditions permitting, and accelerate the reduction of the deficit if economic or budgetary conditions turn out better than currently expected.
+Starting in the last quarter of 2008, Belgium recorded three quarters of negative quarter on quarter GDP growth.
+According to the Commission services' 2009 autumn forecast, economic activity is expected to contract by 2,9 % in 2009 and growth is foreseen to remain subdued in 2010.
+The crisis impacted the 2009 deficit through the functioning of the automatic stabilisers (around 3 % of GDP) and expansionary measures (1 % of GDP), including in the stimulus measures taken by the Belgium authorities in line with the EERP (1⁄2 % of GDP).
+The existence of special circumstances authorises the Council to allow the correction of the excessive deficit in a medium-term framework.

+- (8) The Commission services' autumn 2009 forecast projects the government deficit to deteriorate by almost 5 percentage points in 2009, to 5,9 % of GDP.
+Taking into account those fiscal measures that have so far been sufficiently specified, the deficit would stabilise at 5,8 % of GDP in 2010 and 2011.
+This assumption takes into account that the budgetary impact of the stimulus measures adopted at the end of 2008 in response to the EERP remains at 1⁄2 % of GDP in 2010, reflecting that the package includes permanent measures, and that the amount of sufficiently specified consolidation measures is 3⁄4 % of GDP for 2010 and 1⁄4 % of GDP for 2011 at the current stage1.
+The September 2009 complement to the April 2009 update of the stability programme, covering the period 2008-2012, refers to the objective to return to below the 3 % of GDP threshold in 2013. - (9) Considering the special circumstances and the EERP framework, an average annual fiscal effort is recommended.
+The required fiscal effort should take into account all factors relevant for achieving the fiscal policy objectives, starting with the level of the general government deficit and gross debt as well as other indicators, such as the current account position, the level of contingent liabilities of the financial sector, interest payments, risk premia and the expected change in age-related expenditure in the medium term.
+In calculating the average annual fiscal effort, the 2011 deficit in the Commission services' autumn 2009 forecast is taken as the starting point.
+The total fiscal effort needed to reach the nominal deficit target of 3 % by the deadline is then calculated by assuming a gradual closure of the output gap by 2015.

-The government currently specifies consolidation measures of around 3⁄4% of GDP, compared to the planned 1⁄2% of GDP in the September 2009 complement to the April 2009 update of the stability programme.
+The government currently specifies consolidation measures of around 3/4 % of GDP, compared to the planned 1/2 % of GDP in the September 2009 complement to the April 2009 update of the stability programme.